 Members of the Boettcher Scholar Alumni Board are interviewing their fellow Boettcher Scholars to help the community get to know one another better.
 The following Q&A was compiled by Boettcher Scholar Angelique Diaz.

 Scholar Year: 1984

-College(s), Degree(s) and Graduation Year(s): Colorado College, B.A. in Classics 1989; Princeton, M.A.
+College(s), Degree(s), and Graduation Year(s): Colorado College, B.A. in Classics 1989; Princeton, M.A.
 1992, Ph.D.
 1995

 Tell us about your current work and how long you’ve been doing it.
 What is your favorite aspect of your current occupation?

-I have been in classics and ancient history since I was an undergraduate at Colorado College.
+I have been into classics and ancient history since I was an undergraduate at Colorado College.
 I went immediately to graduate school and then got my first teaching job at the University of Colorado Boulder in 1995.
 After 20 great years at CU, I joined the faculty of Yale in 2015.
 My profession is wonderful.
 I get to work with motivated and clever young people and to teach them that they are not so different from the very old people I study.
 Our technologies allow us to realize more of our ambitions, but we humans are fundamentally the same across time and cultures.

 What role has being a Boettcher Scholar played into where you are and what you are doing now?

 Being a Boettcher Scholar has been very important to my identity.
 Once I learned I had received this honor, I parked my ambitions to study out of state and am glad I did.
 Colorado is an outstanding state in which to study, and Colorado College offered me a first-rate education.
 Having lived in many places in America and abroad, I can say from experience that Coloradans are special people.
 Our environment, with its beauties and challenges, invites us to achieve amazing things and to grow and develop as whole, free people.